 The National Merit Scholarship Program

 This yearly competition is famous for rewarding the highest PSAT/NMSQT scorers.
 It’s a multi-tiered competition.
 Of the 1.6 million students, around 50,000 students will be notified that they qualify for recognition.
-The organization Commends two-thirds of the students.
-That means they acknowledge the student’s hard work, but students don’t move forward in the competition.
-But, that doesn’t mean all your work was for nothing.
-Commended students qualify for special scholarships.
+The organization also Commends two-thirds of the students.
+That means that while they acknowledge the student’s hard work, they don’t move forward in the competition.
+However, that doesn’t mean all your work was for nothing.
+Commended students can actually qualify for special scholarships.

 Should I Take the PSAT/NMSQT?

 Yes, you should definitely take the PSAT/NMSQT!
 Don’t pass up on the chance to become a National Merit Scholars and potentially win scholarship money!
 Even if you don’t end up qualifying or winning scholarship money, there’s no harm in taking the test.